MansourM/ez-docker-for-laravel/README.md

 ## :compass: Roadmap

 - [ ] profiles?
+- [ ] explain how to change scripts and generate new a `ez` script with bashly
 - [ ] add CI/CD pipeline/hooks
 - [ ] warn if APP_DEBUG=true
 - [ ] add a production mode and a test (staging) mode based on APP_DEBUG value